• Skip to primary navigation

 Or maybe bread crumbs for that crispy coating?
 You're about to whip up magic with these handy swaps.

-Potato flakes are a versatile ingredient used in various recipes, from mashed potatoes to baked goods.
+Potato flakes are a flexible ingredient used in various recipes, from mashed potatoes to baked goods.

 However, if you're looking for substitutes for potato flakes due to dietary restrictions or unavailability, there are several alternatives to consider.